taixingbi/coding-test/behavior.md

 * Action: “I listened carefully and apologized.
 I explained that I wasn't able to give her a cash refund without the receipt due to the company’s policy, but that I could allow her to have the same amount in store credit.
 I also recommended a replacement product that would better suit her needs and was similarly priced to the old product.”

 * Result: “The customer was satisfied with the store credit, and she used it to purchase the replacement product that I recommended.
 It ended up being a win-win situation for everyone."
+#####  3. Tell me about why you want to work for Resonate
+I see this opportunity as a way to contribute to an exciting/forward-thinking/fast-moving company/industry, and I feel I can do so by/with my … ”
+“I feel my skills are particularly well-suited to this position because … ” “I believe I have the type of knowledge to succeed in this role and at the company because … ” “I’m excited about this job opportunity, as it would allow me to … ”

 #####  Tell me about the worst project you've worked on and why